A step by step guide on implementing an automated lead generation system for your car dealership

 We recommend utilising a CRM system that is marketing and customer focussed such as Salesforceiq or SharpSpring to set up a near-automated process to follow up with Customers at each stage of their lifecycle – from first interaction, right through to post-sales service and follow ups.

 While there a ton of great Dealer based CRMs and systems for lead generation and management available that many Dealers use well, marketing focussed CRMs generally tend to offer improved workflows and processes to drive your Customer engagement.
 You don’t need to uproot your entire Dealer Management System to implement a new CRM.
 Instead, you can look for API bridges that will link your marketing CRM to your Dealer CRM, so there won’t be any swapping or matching of data needed once you’re set up!

 Step four – Up and cross sell to drive new revenue, automatically

 Following on from the CRM piece, you can start to look at the lifetime value of your customers and how digital can drive new revenues from each.

-One popular method we keep up our sleeve is to look at first or second service based fried referrals.
+One popular method we keep up our sleeve is to look at first or second service based friend referrals.
 Using tracking you can identify who has forwarded particular service or sales offers to friends, and how often.
-This can automatically deploy a voucher for a free or discount service or offering to that leads, as a thanks for letting their friends know of the great experience they’ve had with you.
+This can automatically deploy a voucher for a free or discount service or offering to those leads, as a thanks for letting their friends know of the great experience they’ve had with you.

 Some of our clients find this lead generation concept daunting at first, but when you consider it can cost you as much as $300 real dollars to acquire a customer on a large ticket item or transaction, and the sunken cost of a free logbook service, (rather than the RRP) the proposition starts to become much more appealing.